khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/5-nonlinear-systems.md

 ### Announcements

 - Homework due Wednesday 12 April: Exercise 5.12
-- French sentence of the day:
+- French sentence of the day: Le certificat de naissance long format^[ Unfortunately, I couldn't find a French translation for 'perp walk', so this will have to do.]

 :::::